epfl-ada/ada-2022-project-groupe53/README.md

 We have additionally done some basic statistics to come up with numbers such as number of articles, edges.<br>

-We have found that the players did not explore all the articles in the dataset (? missed articles). <br>
+We found that the players did not explore all the articles in the dataset (? missed articles). <br>
-The unreached articles contain 2% of the total number of links in the truth graph.
+The unreached articles contain 5% of the total number of links in the truth graph.

 However, we have found that the players only clicked on 48% of the links in the dataset.<br> Adding that to the above finding, we can conclude that the players only explored half of the links thay seen.<br>